Annual Holiday Sale.

 Extensive info and images on the Maji Moto book and broadsides project can be found at this blogpost of Side Spur Ramblings (the official H&B blog).
 The books and broadsides are still on display and available for sale alongside other H&B work in the foyer gallery.

-An open studios event is held on the third Friday of every month from 6–9pm as part of Third Friday Durham and I have recent and older work projects on display in my work space and occasionally will have one of the letterpresses fired up.
+An open studios event is held on the third Friday of every month from 6–9pm as part of Third Friday Durham.
+This is a great time to see examples of projects on display, book collaborations with writers and artists, and occasionally I have one of the letterpresses fired up.

 The recently enlarged gallery includes work from all members of the Bull City Arts Collaborative, as well as an exhibit area featuring guest artists' work in a variety of media.
 New shows rotate in every two months, and BCAC members take turns curating the guest artist shows.